 Diet, food and water safety

-- Use the FDA Food Safety Booklet you received from the dietary team until you are off all immunosuppressive medications, or as long as your doctor instructs you to use it. - While on immunosuppressive medications, (i.e. Tacrolimus) do not drink grapefruit juice or products containing grapefruit (i.e. Sunny D). - Avoid well or cistern water. - Avoid buffets.
+- Use the FDA Food Safety Booklet you received from the dietary team until you are off all immunosuppressive medications, or as long as your doctor instructs you to use it.

+- · Avoid well or cistern water.

+- · Avoid buffets.

 Medications